 Qantas Frequent Flyer

 Qatar Airways Privilege Club

 Virgin Atlantic Flying Club

-There are a variety of other ways to redeem Citi ThankYou points, though generally they’ll offer at most one cent of value per point.
+There are various other ways to redeem Citi ThankYou points, though they generally offer at most one cent of value per point.
 Among other things, you can redeem Citi ThankYou points in the following ways:

 - Toward the cost of a flight through the Citi ThankYou travel portal

 - Toward a statement credit, direct deposit, or check

 - Toward a gift card with a variety of retailers